 The Master's diploma is awarded after completion of all required formalities.
-This is the case if (a) all courses of the programme are successfully finished, and (b) 60 EC is completed.
+This is the case when (a) all compulsary courses have been graded a 6 or higher, and (b) 60 EC is completed.
 The Committee has the right to conduct an additional examination of the candidate.